golemfactory/yagna/docs/service-bus/ysb-api-concept.md

 ## API implementation details

-This section describes implementation hints and requirements for modules exposing the Golem Service Bus API.
+This section describes implementation hints and requirements for modules exposing the Yagna Service Bus API.

 ### Message definition